Hillsboro Cemetery

 Daniel Dugan (1834-1884) and David Stitzel (1839-1914) were members of the California Column that came to New Mexico in 1862 to counter the Confederate intrusion.
 They wound up mining in the Silver City area.
 Then in 1877 they explored the east side of the Black Range and made the gold strike just northeast of Hillsboro that made them known as the “fathers of Hillsboro.”

 Dugan became quite wealthy making and selling mining claims.
-He had impregnated a woman in Scotland but was not allowed for marry her.
-In a historically romantic turn he brought his biological son, Thomas Ingles, to the U.S. Dugan lived only long enough to see Sierra County created with Hillsboro as the county seat in 1884.
+He had impregnated a woman in Scotland but was not allowed to marry her.
+In a historically romantic turn, he brought his biological son, Thomas Ingles, to the U.S. Dugan lived only long enough to see Sierra County created with Hillsboro as the county seat in 1884.
 Ingles inherited his father’s ranch in the Lake Valley area where he became well-known.
 Cemetery Map C2, 24.

 Stitzel (sometimes spelled Stitsel or Stitsell) lived longer but did not prosper so well.
 He homesteaded in San Lorenzo.
 He was convicted of killing a man in an argument over a plow in 1884.
 He died in Hillsboro just months after marrying his second wife.
 Cemetery Map C16, 18.